rishirathoree/Todo-App-Frontend/README.md

 http://localhost:5173
 ```

-(Port may vary depending on your setup.)

 ## Notes
 - Environment variables should be defined in a `.env` file if required.
-- Make sure the backend services (if any) are running before starting the frontend.
+- Make sure the backend services was running before starting the frontend.

 ---